pendulum-chain/wasm-deploy/README.md

     - For this, you can pick a price of `1000000000000` for all currencies.
 You should also use the `lastUpdateTimestamp` field.
 - Provide funds to deployer
-- To deploy Nabla, `npm run deploy-local`, and paste seed phrase.
+- To deploy Nabla, `npm run deploy:local`, and paste seed phrase.
 - To run Nabla tests:
-    - `npm run test-backstop-local`, and paste seed phrase.
+    - `npm run test:backstop-local`, and paste seed phrase.
-    - `npm run test-swappool-local`, and paste seed phrase.
+    - `npm run test:swappool-local`, and paste seed phrase.
-    - `npm run test-swaps-local`, and paste seed phrase.
+    - `npm run test:swaps-local`, and paste seed phrase.